What do adult numeracy ‘levels’ mean?

 A comparison between adult skills levels

-In England and Wales, the adult numeracy levels are measured across five levels, from Entry Level 1 (equivalent to the standard expected for ages 5 to 7) up to Level 2 (GCSE A*-C).
+In England and Wales, the adult numeracy levels are measured across five levels, from Entry Level 1 (equivalent to the standard expected for ages 5 to 7) up to Level 2 (Functional Skills or GCSE 4-9/A*-C).
 Scotland and Northern Ireland use a system similar to international levels to measure adult skills.

 The National Numeracy Challenge measures the numeracy you need in daily life at work and at home, and does not directly follow these levels, but the table below shows how scores roughly equate to adult skills levels.
 Scoring 80 or more on the Challenge shows that you have the Essentials of Numeracy, the core skills needed for daily life.